Reflective Tanning Blankets – Are They Safe?

 Should I tan gradually?

-Instead, opt to spend an hour outside each day, gradually tanning your skin.
-This way you are avoiding too much damage, and you are still in control of the tan you will develop,
+This way, you are avoiding too much damage, and you are still in control of the tan you will develop.

 Should I use baby oil with a reflective blanket?

-Back in the day, many people used baby oil slathered all over their body as a tan accelerator with reflective blankets.
 Do not do this.
-The baby oil will enhance the rays of the sun and almost cook your skin like oil would a roast chicken.
-It is incredibly unsafe for your skin and you will land up with a really painful sunburn!
+The baby oil will enhance the sun’s rays and almost cook your skin like oil would a roast chicken.

 Should I use a reflective blanket for fair skin?

 Those with pale or fair skin should avoid using a reflective tanning blanket.
-The blanket will attract a large number of UV rays to the skin and cause damage quite quickly.
-Only those who have medium to dark skin should attempt to use a reflective blanket.
+The blanket will absorb a large number of UV rays, causing damage to the skin quite quickly.

 Is coconut oil good for tanning?

-Coconut oil can help your skin tan faster, but can still also cause damage to your skin by attracting UV rays to your skin in an unhealthy quantity.
-However, coconut oil is good to keep your skin moisturized, which helps limit burning and peeling after tanning.
+Coconut oil can help your skin tan faster, but it can also cause damage to your skin by absorbing UV rays in an unhealthy quantity.

-Does a reflective blanket work in the evening?
+Does a reflective blanket work at night?

 Reflective Tanning Blankets

 While many people in the past swore by tanning with reflective tanning blankets, it is probably better to avoid using them now.
-The UV rays are drawn and reflected back to the skin and are amplified in strength.
-While this might tan the skin faster, it can cause serious sunburn and lasting damage that just isn’t worth it.

-There are many other great products available to use, such as self-tanners and tan accelerators which cause minimal damage to the skin, and lead to a gorgeous, glowing and radiant-looking tan.
-Protect your skin from the sun, you will thank yourself later!
+There are many other great products available to use, such as self-tanners and tan accelerators, which cause minimal damage to the skin and lead to a gorgeous, glowing, and radiant-looking tan.